How We Respond To An Incident At xMatters

 - Post final details to the Slack channel

 That’s a lot of steps, and they are all steps that were done manually at one time or another in our team’s history.
-By using Flow Designer, we’ve taken a multi-step process and turned it into a single step: a slash command in Slack with a few simple to populate fields allows the first responder to initiate our incident management process.
+By using Flow Designer, we’ve taken a multi-step process and turned it into a single step: a slash command in Slack with a few simple inputs to populate fields, enabling the first responder to initiate our incident management process.
 What used to take minutes and could be prone to errors is now performed flawlessly in seconds.

 Once all tools are communicating and the relevant service teams are notified, we use well-established playbooks to investigate, mitigate, resolve, and document the incident while providing periodic updates to stakeholders.
 We have four primary roles within Engineering and each of them has a predefined playbook detailing their responsibilities during an incident and how those obligations can be met: